 Screen Elimination | 60% | 2-3 days |

-Sleep training your toddler isn’t just about getting more rest – it’s about setting them up for success in their early development.
+Sleep training a toddler isn’t just about getting more rest – it’s about setting them up for success in their early development.
 I’ve seen firsthand how implementing these strategies can transform bedtime battles into peaceful nighttime routines.

 Remember that patience and consistency are your best allies in this journey.
 While it might take time to find the right approach for your little one you’ll soon reap the rewards of better sleep for the whole family.
 The improved cognitive development better emotional regulation and strengthened immune system make the effort worthwhile.